andyatkinson/andyatkinson.github.io/_posts/2024-07-23-postgresql-extension-pg_wait_sampling.md

 - `blocked_query_start`
 - `blocking_query_start`

-That's all great information, however there can still be a problem.
+That's great information, however there can still be a problem.

-When there’s an incident and it’s been resolved, queries are cleared out, we no longer have live activity in `pg_stat_activity`, or live locks to view in `pg_locks`, or waiting queries in `pg_waits`.
+When there’s an incident and after it’s resolved, queries get cleared out and we no longer have historical information, since what we looked at in `pg_stat_activity`, `pg_locks`, and `pg_waits`, was live information.

-How can we discover what happened historically?
-Another scenario is that in the above examples, we’re looking at a single snapshot of results.

-How can we take a broader perspective and look at data across many samples, so that we focus on the most problematic areas?
+How can we explore historical context?
+Or, how can we broaden our searches to include many samples and not just a single sample?

 ## Introducing pg_wait_sampling
-To solve the need for historical analysis, and for the collection of many samples that we can base an analysis on, the extension `pg_wait_sampling` was created by Alexander Korotkov.
-This extension can be compiled locally and used, and fortunately has gained wide support from cloud providers.
+To solve the need for historical analysis, and for the collection of many samples, the extension `pg_wait_sampling` was created by Alexander Korotkov to solve these problems.

 ## Configuring pg_wait_sampling on macOS
-1. Compile extension
+1. Compile extension following instructions on [GitHub postgrespro/pg_wait_sampling](https://github.com/postgrespro/pg_wait_sampling)
 1. Edit `postgresql.conf` to add the extension to `shared_preload_libraries`
 1. Restart Postgres (due to shared preload libraries)
 1. Enable extension (via `CREATE EXTENSION` command) from psql, as a superuser (`postgres`)